abcxys/VidarOnlineShop/workinglog.md

 Bootstrap-select must be loaded after Bootstrap, Jquery should be loaded before Bootstrap and only one verion of Jquery loaded.

 ### How am I suppose to show simultaneously "physical inventory" and "back order inventory" on web page at the same time?
+For dealers and general public, just show the available date according to their requested quantity of the product.(Regardless of the batch number.)

+### The sequence order of creating product/product-attributes/container/inventory?

 ### March 22nd changes: